-This is my favourate.
-I like copy and paste.
+This is my favorite.
+I like to copy and paste.
 It just cuts everything short.

-Aside using the symbol library and the alt code or shortcut, you can copy and paste the e with two dots if it already exist in your document.
+Aside from using the symbol library and the alt code or shortcut, you can copy and paste the e with two dots if it already exists in your document.
 Or you can copy it from somewhere else like a web page.

 Below is it if you want to copy and paste: